TyronCameron/Taproots.jl/docs/src/index.md

-findtrace(child, my_data) # gets you an index trace of the first node which is equal to child. findtraces(matcher, my_data) # gets you every index trace of the nodes for which matcher(node) evaluates to true. findtraces(child, my_data) # gets you every index trace of the nodes for which node == child. followtrace(my_data, trace) # follows the index down to the pits to get you back whatever is in that index spot
+findtrace(child, my_data) # gets you an index trace of the first node which is equal to child. findtraces(matcher, my_data) # gets you every index trace of the nodes for which matcher(node) evaluates to true. findtraces(child, my_data) # gets you every index trace of the nodes for which node == child. pluck(my_data, trace; default = nothing) # follows the index down to the pits to get you back whatever is in that index spot, otherwise return `default`
 ```